Lakshikuga/Krish-training/CCH_NoOfOccurences/readme.txt

-Q : Write a program to find the no. of occurences of each letter respective if the case.
+Q : Write a program to find the no. of occurences of each letter irrespective if the case.
 E.g. If N & n, you should find it as 2 occurences of the letter and print that in alphabetical order.
 Skip all the non-printable cases such as spaces.